 The costs to open a franchise is different for every company, but many of the requirements are similar.
 In most cases, you will be obligated to pay a franchise fee to the franchisor, and you’ll also be responsible for all build-out costs for your location, including furniture, fixtures, and equipment.
 Other start-up expenses include professional fees, contractor fees, signage, and inventory.
 And once you open, you’ll also need to make sure you have enough working capital to stay afloat until your business is sustainable.
 Here is a breakdown of the basic fees.

-02Legal and Accounting Fees
+Legal and Accounting Fees

 Anyone considering buying a franchise should consult with a qualified franchise attorney.
-Your franchise attorney will help you review the FDD (Franchise Disclosure Document) as well as the franchise agreement.
+Your franchise attorney will help you review the FDD (Franchise Disclosure Document) and the franchise agreement.

-07Travel and Living Expenses While Training
+Travel and Living Expenses While Training

-Franchisors will routinely provide training to the franchisee and, more often than not, at least one other employee besides yourself will be required to attend and successfully complete the training.
+Franchisors will routinely provide training to the franchisee, and, more often than not, at least one other employee besides yourself will be required to attend and successfully complete the training.

 Although the training itself may be covered by the franchise fee, the franchisee is usually responsible for the training-related travel and living expenses.

 With some franchisors, training can last from a few days to one or two weeks.
 In some more complex franchise systems, meanwhile, the training may extend for many months, with classroom training followed by online webinars or classes.